 - turkey, cranberry sauce and baby spinach in brown bread

-To add interest and texture, try adding a few olives, sundried tomatoes (if possible remember to drain off the oil), gherkins, or some seeds such as sunflower or pumpkin.
+To add interest and texture, add a few olives, sundried tomatoes (drain off the oil), gherkins, or some seeds such as sunflower or pumpkin.

-When buying pre-packed sandwiches, have a look at the nutrition information on the label to help you choose the healthier option.
+When buying pre-packed sandwiches, look at the nutrition information on the label to help you understand which products are healthier.

 You could try soup with chunky vegetables.
-Soups can also help count towards your five-a-day and to make it a filling and balanced meal you could add a wholemeal bread roll or two.
+Soups can also help count towards your five-a-day and to make it a filling and balanced meal you could add a wholemeal bread roll.